mdabir1203/42WOB_Trolls_N_Fun/README.md

 -->>  To have the same prank on somebody else's computer put them in to shell source file(if you know what I mean,if not send me a msg in discord) :P

+Prequisite:

-Prequisite: Remember to install the ncurses library from [Here(ncurses support)](https://github.com/bartobri/no-more-secrets/blob/master/NCURSES.md)
+1. Remember to install the ncurses library from [Here(ncurses support)](https://github.com/bartobri/no-more-secrets/blob/master/NCURSES.md)
+2. fortune
+3. catimg
 OUTPUT: -->> Just run it to see it :xD (